CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 In this project, I implement a flocking simulation based on the Reynolds Boids algorithm, along with two levels of optimization: a uniform grid, and a uniform grid with semi-coherent memory access.
 The flocking simulation uses 3 rules

-Rule 1: Cohesion - boids fly towards perceived center of mass of local neighbors
+Rule 1: Cohesion - boids move towards the perceived center of mass of their neighbors

-Rule 2: Separation - boids are directed away from each other if they get too close
+Rule 2: Separation - boids avoid getting to close to their neighbors

-Rule 3: Alignment - boids try to match the velocity of their neighbors
+Rule 3: Alignment - boids generally try to move with the same direction and speed as their neighbors

 We have three implementations of the algorithm Naive, uniform grid, and coherent grid.